First Love Monster: Anime

-Episode list
+Episodes

+Novel

+A novel adaptation written by Makoto Nohara and with illustrations and supervision done by Akira Hiyoshimaru, was published by Kodansha on March 2, 2027.
+The novel also includes the short story Omae no Koto ga Suki Nan Da (おまえのことが好きなんだ) by doujin author Baku Yumemakurasaki.

+Stage play

+A stage play adaptation ran in Shinagawa Prince Hotel's Club eX from March 3 to March 12, 2017.
+Keita Kawajiri served as director and scriptwriter.
+The play featured Kokoro Okuda as Kaho Nikaidō, Yoshihiko Aramaki as Kanade Takahashi, Daiki Sagawa as Tomu Kaneko, Yūki Kamisato as Ginjirō Sannomiya, Shane as Kazuo Noguchi, Yūtarō as Kōta Shinohara, Kento Ono as Atsushi Taga, Ryōsei Tanaka as Arashi Nagasawa, Yūta Hoshino as Daikoku Nikaidō, and Naoya Goumoto as Shūgo Takahashi.

 Reception

 Rebecca Silverman, reviewing the first volume for Anime News Network, gave it an overall grade of C−.
 She criticized the series for its attempts at serious romance in what was essentially a comedy, and also found fault with author's skill at drawing people.
 She was most heavily critical of the age gap between the two romantic leads, commenting that upon examination, "First Love Monster's comedy is overwhelmed by its creepy factor."
 She did, however, praise the series' dialogue, stating that "the way Kanade talks is a fun mixture of childlike and more adult."